istio/istio/docs/reference/rule-dsl.md

 ## Overview

-Istio provides a simple Domain-specific language (DSL) to control how API calls and layer-4 traffic flows across various microservices in the application deployment.
+Istio provides a simple Domain-specific language (DSL) to control how API calls and layer-4 traffic flow across various microservices in the application deployment.
 The DSL is a [YAML mapping](../concepts/writing-config.md) of a [protobuf](https://developers.google.com/protocol-buffers/docs/proto3)